-It’s a familiar scene across the nation, after a busy day you sit down to relax and watch a bit of TV.
+It’s a familiar scene across the nation, after a busy day you sit down to relax and watch a bit of TV, whether that’s your normal channels that you get with your TV or if you enjoy making the most of the various streaming services available, and have a quality internet package from somewhere like spectrum internet so that you can watch your shows without them glitching at all.
 But oh my goodness: – actors mumble, regional or even international accents are more prevalent, background music crashes into every scene, even Newsreaders cut away to graphics making it more and more difficult to hear what’s actually being said.
 So you increase the volume.
 Only this doesn’t make things clearer, just louder to the point where other family members complain the sound is too loud or the adverts come blaring on and blast you out of your seat!
 Or are you left resorting to subtitles to following the action?
 Sound familiar?

 So what’s going on with the sound from televisions?
 Why are so many people struggling to hear clearly and more importantly, what can be done about it?